hanxiaomax/Learncpp_CN/docs/13-5-constructors.md

 However, much like it is a best practice to initialize all local variables, it’s also a best practice to initialize all member variables on creation of the object.
 This can be done via a constructor or via non-static member initialization.

-Best practice
+!!! success "最佳实践"

 	Always initialize all member variables in your objects.

 Finally, constructors are only intended to be used for initialization when the object is created.
 You should not try to call a constructor to re-initialize an existing object.
 While it may compile, the results will not be what you intended (instead, the compiler will create a temporary object and then discard it).